By Cancer Site

-That skin cancer is directly caused by excessive sun exposure is well-established.
-The expert panel specifically examined the evidence linking skin cancer to aspects of diet, weight and physical activity.
-No strong evidence emerged, with the exception of arsenic in drinking water, for which a probable link to skin cancer was found.
+It is well established that skin cancer is directly caused by excessive sun exposure.
+No strong evidence emerged, that skin cancer links to diet, weight and physical activity with the exception of arsenic in drinking water, for which a probable link to skin cancer was found.

 - Nasopharyngeal Cancer

 This cancer is rare in the United States but common in Southern China.
-The panel, which examined the global evidence, concluded that consumption of Cantonese-style salted fish is probably a cause of this cancer.
+Analysis of global evidence concluded that Cantonese-style salted fish is probably a cause of this cancer.

-For the following cancers, evidence was too limited to examine using SLRs.
-For this reason, the Panel did not issue conclusions about them, but flagged the need for further research on possible lifestyle links*.
+For the following cancers, evidence was too limited to examine.
+AICR/WCRF reports issued no conclusions about them but flagged the need for further research on possible lifestyle links*.

 - Thyroid Cancer

 - Multiple Myeloma

 - Cancers of the Musculoskelatal System (Liposarcoma, fibrosarcoma, osteosarcoma, myosarcoma)

 - Cancers of the Nervous system (Glioblastoma, meningoma, sellar tumor, cranial tumor, spinal nerve tumor, central nervous system lymphoma)